Timestamp value type (advanced)

 }

-When preparing data to be transported through an HTTP request, the SDK serializes Date and Timestamp objects to objects with a single timestampValue property.
+When preparing data for the HTTP request, the SDK serializes Date objects and Timestamp objects to plain objects with a single timestampValue property:

 {